hsupunw/people-base-data-rest/README.md

 - Navigate to project root. */people-base/
 - Execute a maven build by 'mvn clean package' or 'mvn clean install'
 - Find the executable .jar at */people-base/target/

+## Test without installing
-- Alternately you can download the executable .jar file from *******
+- Alternately you can download the executable .jar file directly from *******

 ## Run
-- With the executable .jar made with the previous step, you can run the application by 'java -jar people-base-0.0.1-SNAPSHOT.jar' command.
+- With the executable .jar made with the previous step, you can run the application by 'java -jar people-base-data-rest-0.0.1-SNAPSHOT.jar' command.
 - By Default it uses port 8080.

 ## Authentication